rax-incubate/gcp-image-processing-example-app/Readme.md

      --region=us-east1 \
      --project $PROJECT_ID
     ```
+## Extract entities

+Similar to the syntax service, this service uses the NLP API to extract entities from the extracted text.
+Entities are similar to syntax but instead of the entire parts of speech, this extracts specific entities like proper nouns, location and similar.
+The entity type, salience score and the metadata for entities for all text is then passed to a pub/sub topic for data recording.

+  * Update `env.yaml` with the right values.
+Leave DEBUGX to 1 for additional logging.
+View the env.yaml to make sure this formatted correctly.
+    ```
+    cd $CALVIN_REPO/extract-sentiment
+    echo -e "PROJECT_ID: \"$PROJECT_ID\"\nPROJECT_NO: \"$PROJECT_NUMBER\"\nTOPIC_ID: \"calvin-data-writer\"\nDEBUGX: \"1\"" > env.yaml
+    cat env.yaml
+    ```
+      * Sample env.yaml
+      ```
+      PROJECT_ID: "calvin-h314"
+      PROJECT_NO: "476719929030"
+      TOPIC_ID: "calvin-data-writer"
+      DEBUGX: "1"
+      ```

+  * Deploy the extract-entities function.
+    ```
+    cd $CLONE_FOLDER/extract-entities
+    gcloud functions deploy extract-entities \
+     --gen2 \
+     --runtime=python310 \
+     --region=us-east1 \
+     --source=. \
+     --entry-point=new_text \
+     --trigger-topic=calvin-text-extract \
+     --env-vars-file env.yaml \
+     --retry \
+     --project $PROJECT_ID
+    ```

+  * Review logs for function deployment.
+If there any errors, they will show up.
+We will do end to end tests later.
+    ```
+    gcloud beta functions logs read extract-entities \
+     --gen2 \
+     --limit=100 \
+     --region=us-east1 \
+     --project $PROJECT_ID
+    ```

 ## Data writer

 This service does a simple job of taking values and writing them into Big Query.
 Think of this as the data service that can be replaced with something else.
 For example, write to Cloud SQL or Spanner.
 You can also have multiple data-writers.